 Graduate Advisory Committees at the master's-degree level are responsible to assist the graduate student in developing the plan of study.
 Graduate advisory committees for the Master of Arts in American Studies program, the Master of Counseling Psychology program, and the Master of Education option in Adult Education Management and Administration will also administer the written comprehensive examination (and the oral follow-up exam) and its defense.
 Graduate Advisory Committees for the Master of Science in General Psychology program will evaluate the student's capstone project or thesis and its defense.
 Graduate Advisory Committees for all other Master of Education program options will evaluate the M.Ed. student's action research project and the graduate candidate file housed in ALCA.
-All American Studies, MCP, MGP, and M.Ed. students must form their advisory committees and schedule an appointment with its members during the first semester of graduate work.
-Graduate students must be aware that some faculty members are not employed during the summer.
+All graduate students must form their advisory committees and schedule an appointment with its members during the first semester of graduate work.
+Students must be aware that some faculty members are not employed during the summer.
 Students should take this into consideration when putting together their graduate advisory committees and when scheduling defenses.

 Plan of Study.
-A report of the plan for the student's graduate program formulated by the student and his/her advisory committee must be filed with The DNP Program Director (for Doctor of Nursing Practice students) prior to the student's first semester of courswork and with the Associate Dean of Graduate Studies (for master's-level students) during the student's first semester of coursework.
+A report of the plan for the student's graduate program formulated by the student and his/her advisory committee must be filed with The DNP Program Director (for Doctor of Nursing Practice students) prior to the student's first semester of courswork and with the Associate Dean of Graduate Studies (for master's-level students) when students apply for candidacy.
 Students completing graduate work prior to approval of the plan of study should not expect all such coursework to apply toward requirements for the master's degree.
 All information included on the plan of study form must be typed.
 The plan of study form also requires original signatures of advisory committee members.